Henrik-3/unofficial-valorant-api/README.md

 Please make sure that the user has given his consent to use his data.
 Analytic services where the user haven't giving his consent are not supported and will be banned if found out, same goes with store checkers if they are public

 # Authentication and Rate Limits
-All rate limits are the same for every endpoint, so in general you have **250 Requests every 2.5 Minutes**.
-Your rate limit is based on your IP so you don't need an API Key for authentication.
+All rate limits are the same for every endpoint, so in general you have **90 requests every minute** if you use an API Key, if not it will be **30 requests every minute** based on the IP.
 If you exceed rate limit you will get following JSON with 429 Status Code:
 ```json
 {